abhinav4367/Password-Manager-Using-Python/README.md

 - **SQLite** (usually included with Python installations)

 ## Usage
-Follow these steps to set up and use the Password Manager:
+Follow these steps to set up and use the Password Manager
 ###Step 1: Clone the Repository

 ### Database